SivamAgarwalla/Complimentr-API/README.md

 ## Application - Complimentr

-Created this application in Conjuction with an APIs for Beginners course.
+Created this application in while learning about APIs and their usage.

 ## Local Installation